Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Here we’ll outline the differences between the two and help you understand which kind will be best for mounting on your living room wall.
 Additionally, another interesting topic worth looking into is the difference between rear projector TVs and LCD TVs.

-Connecting to wifi is one of the biggest things that differentiates a smart TV from a non-smart TV.
-Wifi connectivity lets users access online content, download apps, and use streaming services without requiring additional research and payment for an external device.
+Connecting to WiFi is one of the biggest things that differentiates a smart TV from a non-smart TV.
+Internet connectivity lets users access online content, download apps, and use streaming services without requiring additional research and payment for an external device.
 Smart TVs come with a built-in operating system, which works similarly to a mobile device, and you can download certain apps to be used for streaming.
+We go more in-depth on smart TVs in this other article in case you’re still wondering, “What is a smart TV exactly?”

 You can link your smart TV to a virtual voice assistant, such as an Amazon Alexa or Google Assistant, to use as a remote control to make it easier to search, toggle between apps, and change settings.

-Another reason typically leveraged against smart TVs is that streaming devices like Roku, Amazon Fire TV, Apple TV, or Chromecast are better than standard operating systems that smart TVs have built-in.
+Another reason typically leveraged against smart TVs is that streaming devices like Roku, Amazon Fire TV, Apple TV, Google TV, or Chromecast are better than smart TV operating systems have built-in.
 These set-top boxes are also inexpensive and typically have a more dynamic range of functionality.
 There are also dongles like the Amazon Fire Stick for a portable option.
-If you would like to learn more about some of these options, we have great comparisons of Fire Stick vs smart TV as well as smart TV vs Roku TV.
+If you would like to learn more about some of these options, we have great comparisons of Fire Stick vs smart TV, smart TV vs Roku TV as well as Apple TV vs smart TV.
+It is also important to note that almost all new large-screen TVs, like the one in our Samsung UN65RU7100FXZA review, will have smart TV functionality.
+Whereas smaller, 32-inch models may come without them.
+Additionally, if you have never had a smart TV before, you may need to read up on how to update a smart TV to ensure it stays up-to-date.

 While standard TVs tend to be cheaper, Smart TVs are more affordable than ever.
 The reason for low prices is that manufacturers are making lots of money off user data, so it’s in their interest to sell them at a bargain.
 When considering the price, it’s also essential to make a TV screen size comparison to see what’s right for you.